-It must be understood that it is the Company who is responsible to have to have its emissions report verified by an accredited verifier, ref.
-Regulation (EU) 2015/757, Article 11(1).
+It must be understood that it is the MRV Company who is responsible to have to have its emissions report timely verified by an accredited verifier and submitted to the Commission (ref.
+Regulation (EU) 2015/757, Article 11(1)).

 If the accreditation of the verifier that was contracted by the company is suspended or withdrawn before the emissions report is verified and the Document of Compliance is issued to the ship concerned, the company must contract with another accredited verifier to have its emissions report (re)verified.
 If the new verifier's risk analysis allows this, this verifier may use information from the previous verifier.